 Accept-Encoding header which informs the server which encoding methods the client supports.
-Sitemap Creator supports the following compression methods
+WebCopy supports the following compression methods

 Disabling compression will mean the Accept-Encoding header will not be sent with requests, informing the web server not to compress content before serving it.